A wonderful Tour to Þórsmörk Valley in South-Iceland with Midgard Adventure

 You can bring your own lunch or buy lunch packs from Midgard Adventure.
 My husband and I shared a lunch pack from Midgard, consisting of Icelandic spring water, the Icelandic Hraun (Lava) chocolate, skyr, which is the Icelandic dairy specialty, orange juice, and an apple, a crunchy bar, and sandwiches.

 Lunch was provided on the tour

 After lunch, we crossed Krossá glacial river again and visited the next valley in Þórsmörk - Langidalur - the Long valley - which is an absolutely breathtaking place, and from where there is a beautiful easy hike over to Húsadalur valley, whence we came.

 And here in Langidalur, you will find the most perfectly shaped Church of the Hidden People.
 Unfortunately, the sun was not in a favourable position for taking photos of it, you will have to visit Þórsmörk to see it with your own eyes.

-And I must visit Þórsmörk again to get a good photo of the church, as I love visiting and writing about the spots of the Hidden People of Iceland, as those of you who read my travel-blog have found out by now :)
+And I must visit Þórsmörk again to get a good photo of the church, as I love visiting and writing about the habitats and churches of the Hidden People of Iceland, as those of you who read my travel-blog have found out by now :)

-Þórsmörk will for sure leave no man untouched, the contrasts are extraordinary here; the blue of the surrounding mountains, the white ice cap of the three glaciers and the green and lush valleys is what makes this area in the highlands of Iceland a true gem.
+Þórsmörk will for sure leave no man untouched, the contrasts are extraordinary here; the blue of the surrounding mountains, the white ice cap of the three glaciers, and the green and lush valleys are what make this area in the highland of Iceland a true gem.